-A "loan modification" is a permanent restructuring of your mortgage loan where the lender changes one or more of the terms so that your payments are more affordable.
+A "loan modification" is a permanent restructuring of your mortgage loan where the lender changes one or more of the terms to make your payments more affordable.

 With a modification, the lender might agree to do one or more of the following to reduce your monthly payment:

-To get a modification, you usually have to submit an application to your servicer, along with supporting documents, like recent pay stubs and bank statements.
+To get a modification, you must usually submit an application to your servicer, along with supporting documents, like recent pay stubs and bank statements.

 If you're considering applying for a loan modification, you'll need to decide if it is worth paying an attorney to help you with the process.
 While you have every right to apply for a modification on your own, in some instances (like if you need help understanding your legal rights or the servicer violates the law), hiring an attorney just might make the difference between getting your mortgage modified and losing your home to foreclosure.